zvector/fate/README.md

 <a name="deferral" />
 # Deferral

 A **deferral** is a stateful callback device used to manage the eventualities of synchronous and asynchronous operations.
-With its associated **promise** interface, it is a fundamental unit of the composite entities **pipeline**, which processes an array of operations sequentially, **multiplex**, which processes an array of operations concurrently by bundling multiple pipelines together, and **procedure**, which processes operations, pipelines, and multiplexes in arbitrarily complex arrangements.
+With its associated [**promise**](#promise) interface, it is a fundamental unit of the composite entities [**pipeline**](#pipeline), which processes an array of operations sequentially, [**multiplex**](#multiplex), which processes an array of operations concurrently by bundling multiple pipelines together, and [**procedure**](#procedure), which processes operations, pipelines, and multiplexes in arbitrarily complex arrangements.

 <a name="deferral--background" />
 ## Background

-`Deferral` is an extension of the _promise_ pattern.
-Implementations of this pattern have gained wide usage and refinement in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object that it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.6/dojo/Deferred) implementation in **Dojo** whose earliest form dates back to before the original 1.0 release, and itself inherits from earlier implementations in **MochiKit** and the **Twisted** framework in Python.
+`Deferral` is an extension of the _promise pattern_.
+Implementations of this pattern have gained wide usage and refinement in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object, which it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.6/dojo/Deferred) implementation in **Dojo** whose earliest form dates back to before the original 1.0 release, and itself inherits from earlier implementations in **MochiKit** and the **Twisted** framework in Python.

 <a name="deferral--overview" />